MaheshR03/thirtysixstudio/README.md

 ## 📄 License

 This project is licensed under the MIT License.
+See [LICENSE](./LICENSE) for details.